-The Baimskaya acquisition was structured with Deferred Consideration to incentivise the Vendor as a local partner to assist in the delivery of the project.
+The Baimskaya acquisition was structured with Deferred Consideration to incentivise the Vendor, as a local partner, to assist in the delivery of the project.

-- Delivering major growth projects

-- Optimisation of existing assets

-- Take advantage of natural resource opportunities
+3 Take advantage of natural resource opportunities

-Risk change 1
+Risk change 🏠

 This risk is assessed to have increased as governments may seek a greater share of resources, with the impact of the Covid-19 pandemic adversely affecting government finances.
 In Kazakhstan, there have been discussions within the Government regarding potential increases in the tax burden, including for mining companies.